lj020326/ansible-datacenter/docs/git/trunk-based-cicd-pipeline-project-in-k8s-environment.md

 Pic.3: Our tool choice for the TBD process

-First, let’s consider a commit in the master branch and a push to **Gitea** for a random repo.
+First, let’s consider a commit in the main branch and a push to **Gitea** for a random repo.
 This is the default path/flow to production in the automated pipeline.

 -   **Gitea** is configured to send webhooks to **Drone** that triggers the pipeline process.
 This configuration is easy and can be done by creating an OAuth Application in **Gitea** ([https://docs.drone.io/server/provider/gitea/](https://docs.drone.io/server/provider/gitea/)).
 By default, **Gitea** will send webhook events for branch or tag creation, pull requests and pushes, but this can be also configured.
 -   Push: **Drone server** will receive this event and will call the **drone-config** service (another container from a boilerplate project) to retrieve the proper centralized drone.yaml file, which is also versioned in a git repo.
 It is possible to write a logic for this step, in case you have different pipelines for different repos.